Non-Bloch band theory for non-Hermitian continuum systems: Correspondence between continuum and lattice

-Therefore, we find $\text{Im}(k)=-g$ in the limit $\delta\to0$.
+Therefore we find $\text{Im}(k)=-g$ in the limit $\delta\to0$.
 The nonzero imaginary part of the wave vector $k$ indicates the exponential localization of the wavefunctions.
-This result is consistent with the previous GBZ results for the continuum Hatano-Nelson model, revealing the validity of the continuum-lattice correspondence.
+This result is consistent with the previous results of generalized momentum space in the continuum Hatano-Nelson model, revealing the validity of the continuum-lattice correspondence.